 Dust Free Cat Litter Is Kinder to Your Cat's Lungs

-Did you know that cats can suffer from asthma, just like humans?
-We've talked about protecting your family’s noses from nasty allergens, but dust from a cat’s litter box can also affect breathing conditions such as COPD and asthma.
+Did you know that even indoor cats can suffer from asthma, just like humans?
+We've talked about protecting your family’s noses from nasty allergens, but dust from a cat litter box can also affect breathing conditions such as COPD and asthma.
 Asthma is when the airways to the lungs become very inflamed, so as you can imagine, constantly breathing in dusty cat litter is not great for this condition.
 For both humans and cats, choosing the best cat litter for allergies can contribute to a dust free, clean environment that will help manage the condition and keep the whole family happy and healthy.

 Some cats, such as the Himalayan and Siamese breeds, are genetically predisposed to asthma.
 But all cats can be affected.
 It's well documented that cat litter box particles are one of the potential irritants that can trigger an asthma attack.
-The less cat litter dust produced, the better chance your kitty has of avoiding an asthma attack or developing irritations of the lungs.
+The less cat litter dust produced, the better the chance your kitty has of avoiding an asthma attack or developing irritations of the lungs.

 Dust Free Cat Litter Is Cleaner

 This point seems pretty obvious; less dust means a cleaner home!
 Not just because of the dust floating around the atmosphere though.
 When cats visit the litter pan, the cat’s paws pick up the dust and track a fine layer of dust (and possibly other nasties) all around your home.
 The dustier the cat litter, the more your carpets and furniture are getting a new and unwanted coating from even a fairly tidy cat.